Losing your hair is got to be one of the hardest things to deal with.

-As was mentioned earlier, Alopecia is an auto-immune disorder which is categorized as male and female pattern baldness.
+As was mentioned earlier, Alopecia is an auto-immune disorder that is categorized as male and female pattern baldness.

 In fact, Alopecia is related to the #1 cause of hair loss above.
 The trait is passed down through genes.
 What happens is that your immune system mistakenly attacks and destroys healthy hair follicles resulting in bald spots.

 I should also note that the trait could skip a few generations.
-Which means your grandparents may have experienced hair loss but your parents didn’t and now you are experiencing it.
+This means your grandparents may have experienced hair loss but your parents didn’t and now you are experiencing it.